Walter Goncalves

 Walter Gonçalves (born June 1, 1998) is a Brazilian Muay Thai fighter.
-As of November 24, 2022, he is ranked #3 in the ONE Flyweight Muay Thai rankings.

 Muay thai career

 Gonçalves was booked to face Denkongchai Dabransalakham for the vacant WPMF Lightweight title at the Princess Prathep's birthday event on March 31, 2018.
 He won the fight by a second-round knockout.

 Gonçalves participated in the 2018 Muay Xtreme 60 kg tournament, held on June 1, 2018.
 He faced Christian Hyatt in the tournament finals, after having beat Singthong by decision in the quarterfinals and Sornpetch SamartPayakaroonGym by decision in the semifinals.
 Gonçalves captured the Muax Xtreme 60 kg title with a first-round knockout of Hyatt.

 Gonçalves made his first WPMF lightweight title defense against Daraek SutaiMuayThai at the TerdthaiOngracha event on July 26, 2018.
 He won the fight by decision.

 Gonçalves faced Chatchai PK.Saenchaimuaythaigym at Top King World Series - TK22 on September 22, 2018.
 He lost the fight by decision.
 Gonçalves next faced Pedro Ruiz at Yas Island Muay Thai on November 24, 2018.
 He won the fight by decision.